 In the ninth minute of the match, Sparta also made their first offensive appearance of the game when the ball reached Mohamed Saloun Toure, who was hit in the face by his opponent during a running duel as he entered the penalty area, prompting referee Kai Kaltwaßer to point to the spot.
 After an almost three-minute break for treatment, Sparta's Daniel Hänsch stepped up to the task and drove the ball powerfully right-footed into the net to give his Lichtenberg side a 1:0 lead (13').

 TuS then needed some time to regroup, but continued to create more chances as the first half progressed.
 In the 28th minute, de Oliveira broke into the Sparta penalty area after a strong pass, but his lob was cleared off the line.
-Eleven minutes later, it was the very eye-catching de Oliveira again, who received a soft cross from the left before the Maccabi striker headed just wide of the post (39').
+Eleven minutes later, it was again the very eye-catching de Oliveira, who received a soft cross from the left, before the Maccabi striker placed his header just wide of the post (39').
 In stoppage time of the first period, Lichtenberg also had another opportunity: Felix Polster overcame the offside trap on the far left and had plenty of space, but his pass into the middle lacked a few centimetres for Lukas Rehbein, who was lurking in the penalty area, to get his foot to the ball and put it on target.

 Maccabi with more staying power in extra time